Every year, leading outdoor clothing brands compete to deliver to an increasingly educated and demanding customer base.

 For example, the brand’s Surpass 2.5L hardshell tech performs better than any tech-core materials.

-Additionally, as most of Houdini’s garments are made from recycled materials, the brand makes waves with its planet-friendly mission and performance cred alike.
+Additionally, as most of Houdini’s garments are made from recycled materials, the brand makes waves with its planet-friendly mission and performance cred.

 Best for Everyday Outdoors

-Launched in Newcastle in 1972, Berghaus is a British outdoor clothing brand that has a German name recognized in the techno music world.
+Launched in Newcastle in 1972, Berghaus is a British outdoor clothing brand with a German name recognized in techno music.

-Since then, the label has grown to become a well-known technical apparel maker, thanks to its affordable, high-quality outerwear.
+The label has become a well-known technical apparel maker thanks to its affordable, high-quality outerwear.

 Best for Trail Running

-Launched 25 years ago, Montane is a British outdoor clothing brand creating for serious mountain professionals working in hostile conditions.
+Launched 25 years ago, Montane is a British outdoor clothing brand created for serious mountain professionals working in hostile conditions.